Artificial Urinary Male Sphincter – AUS

 Complications

-- Any anaesthetic has its risks and the anaesthetist will explain all such risks.
+- Any anesthetic has its risks, and the anesthetist will explain all such risks.

 - Patients will wake up with a catheter in the urethra and bladder.
 This will remain in the bladder for 24 hrs.